 BGS students celebrate exam success

-Following on from last week’s ‘A’ level success, Bristol Grammar School students are celebrating fantastic results in their GCSE examinations across the 27 subjects offered at the School.
+Following on from last week’s A level success, Bristol Grammar School pupils are celebrating fantastic results in their GCSE examinations across the 27 subjects offered at the School.
 This is the first year that twelve of our subjects– including the creative arts, English and Maths – have been graded on the new 9–1 system, with grade 9 requiring higher attainment than the A*.

 Almost 90% of GCSE entries were graded at A*–B (or the numerical equivalent of 9–6) with 65% at A*–A (or 9–7).
 61% of all creative and performing art subjects (Drama, Art, Dance and Music) were awarded grades 9–7.

-71 students – over half of the year-group – achieved eight or more grades at A* or A, (53 gained ten or more) and 20 achieved ten A* grades or more.
-48 students (over a third of the year-group) were awarded a grade 9 in their Maths IGCSE, while 70% of those who took the Further Maths GCSE achieved an A*, including nine students who gained the highest Distinction.
+71 pupils – over half of the year-group – achieved eight or more grades at A* or A, (53 gained ten or more) and 20 achieved ten A* grades or more.
+48 students (over a third of the year-group) were awarded a grade 9 in their Maths IGCSE, while 70% of those who took the Further Maths GCSE achieved an A*, including nine pupils who gained the highest possible grade, Distinction.

 New BGS Headmaster, Jaideep Barot, commented: